charanjeet19/EMMNOW/wp-content/plugins/miniorange-login-openid/readme.txt

 = I want to upgrade to the social login standard/premium plan.
 How can I upgrade?  = Please contact us through the support form for the social login standard and premium plugin.

+=I want user to select their role on registration= This feature is available in Custom registration add-on which allows the users to select their role during Registration and based on that the user will be given the privileges inside.

 = For any other query/problem/request =
 Please email us at info@miniorange.com.
 You can also submit your query from the Social plugin's configuration page.